 The BC Law Tax Policy Collaborative consists of some of the nation’s leading legal scholars doing research on these pressing issues.
 Our faculty includes experts in domestic and international taxation, employee benefits and retirement security, charitable giving and philanthropy, and wealth and transfer taxation.
-BC Law's JD tax program was recently ranked 10th in the nation in Tax Talent's "Top in Tax" survey, and 13th in US News & World Report.
+BC Law's JD tax program was ranked 10th in the nation in Tax Talent's "Top in Tax" survey, and 13th in US News & World Report.

 The Boston College Law School Tax Policy Workshop brings together academics, policymakers, and practitioners in a collaborative setting to discuss academic papers and works-in-progress.
 The Workshop aims to help presenters formulate and focus their ideas and evaluate various tax policy and administration design alternatives.

-Workshops are open to academics, practitioners, students, and policymakers interested in tax policy, and start at 12:15 at Stuart House, at the Law School.
+Workshops are open to academics, practitioners, students, and policymakers interested in tax policy, and typically start at 12:15 at Stuart House, at the Law School.
 Persons interested in attending should email Scott Sheltra.

 The Workshop series has been active since 2007 and is made possible by the Paulus Endowment for Tax Programs.